 Having a good credit score is essential for getting a good mortgage rate.
 Before purchasing a home, make sure you have started to build your credit and that it is in a good place.
-Here’s how to start building your credit to put you in an optimal position.
+Here’s how to build your credit to put you in an optimal position.

 How to start building credit